zblasingame/zblasingame.github.io/_pages/about.md

 In my free time I am an opposite hitter for the [Clarkson Men's Club Volleyball](https://www.instagram.com/clarksonmvb/) team.
 I also enjoy powerlifting and resistance training.

 **I am currently looking for research positions in industry/academia in generative modeling.
-Particularly in diffusion models or generative flows.**
+Particularly in neural differential equations, diffusion models, or flow matching.**